 (2) If a prosecution notice states that the prosecutor is authorised as referred to in subsection (1), that fact is to be taken to be proved in the absence of evidence to the contrary.

-(3) An industrial inspector may, of his own motion, commence and conduct a prosecution for an offence under this Act.
+(3) An industrial inspector may, of the inspector’s own motion, commence and conduct a prosecution for an offence under this Act.

-(4) The Registrar or a deputy registrar may, of his own motion, and shall, if he is directed under this Act to do so, commence and conduct a prosecution for an offence under this Act.
+(4) The Registrar or a deputy registrar may, of the Registrar’s or deputy registrar’s own motion, and must, if directed under this Act to do so, commence and conduct a prosecution for an offence under this Act.

 (5) A person not referred to in subsection (1), (3) or (4) may commence a prosecution for an offence under this Act but the charge must be dismissed for want of prosecution unless the court is satisfied that the prosecutor has been affected by the conduct giving rise to the offence.

 [Section 104 inserted: No. 79 of 1995 s.
 40; amended: No. 84 of 2004 s.
-80.]
+80; No. 30 of 2021 s.
+76(8) and 77(13).]

 105. Awards etc., evidence of

-The production of the Government Gazette or the Industrial Gazette in which is published any award, industrial agreement, order, or notification made under the authority of this Act, or any of the notices or matters set out in Schedule 1 shall, before all courts and persons acting judicially, be evidence of the award, industrial agreement, order, notification, notice, or matter and of any of the matters stated therein.
+The production of the Government Gazette or the Industrial Gazette in which is published any award, industrial agreement, order, or notification made under the authority of this Act, or any of the notices or matters set out in Schedule 1 is, before all courts and persons acting judicially, evidence of the award, industrial agreement, order, notification, notice, or matter and of any of the matters stated in it.

 [Section 105 amended: No. 94 of 1984 s.
-66.]
+66; No. 30 of 2021 s.
+76(7) and 78(7).]

 106. Official signatures and appointments, judicial notice of

-All courts and all persons acting judicially shall take judicial notice of —
+All courts and all persons acting judicially must take judicial notice of —

 (a) the official signature of any person holding —